xevioso/xevioso.github.io/band/guitar/SongsAboutRain.md

 ## Verse 3

-Well, I thought I was over you but I
+Well, I thought I'd get over you but I

 guess maybe I'm not,

 Cause when I let you go looks like

-lonely is all that I've got,
+lonely is all that I got,

-Guess I'll never know what could have
+Guess I'll never know what might have

-been, sure ain't helpin' this mood
+been,

-that I'm in,
+Sure ain't helpin' this mood that I'm in,

-If they're gonna keep on playin' me songs like,
+If they're gonna keep playin' all these songs like,

 ## Chorus

-[G] Rainy Night In Georgia and [Bm] Kentucky Rain,
+[G] Rainy Night In Georgia, [Bm] Kentucky Rain,

 [C9] Here Comes That Rainy Day [G] Feeling Again,